Gainer552/Bash-File-Shredder/README.md

 4. Run the script: ./bash_File_Shredder.sh
 5. Enable or disable logging of the deletion process.
 6. Enter up to 5 file paths for secure deletion.
-7. Confirm Shredding: Confirm to securely overwrite file contents 25 times.
+7. Confirm shredding: Confirm to securely overwrite file contents 25 times.
-8. Confirm Deletion: After shredding, confirm to delete the files.
+8. Confirm deletion: After shredding, confirm to delete the files.
-9. Check Log: If logging is enabled, file details will be recorded in deleted_files_log.csv.
+9. Check log: If logging is enabled, file details will be recorded in deleted_files_log.csv, which will appear in the directory the program is executed in.

 **Features**

-Path Validation and Entry:
+**Path Validation and Entry:**

-- Accepts up to 5 file paths.
+Accepts up to 5 file paths.
 Validates each file path, restarting if none are provided initially.

-Secure Shredding:
+**Secure Shredding:**

-- Uses the shred command to overwrite files 25 times, zeroing out data and displaying progress.
+Uses the shred command to overwrite files 25 times, zeroing out data and displaying progress.

-Optional Deletion:
+**Optional Deletion:**

-- Prompts users to delete files after shredding, using rm for secure removal.
+Prompts users to delete files after shredding, using rm for secure removal.

-Optional Logging:
+**Optional Logging:**

-- Logs the file path, deletion date, and deletion time in a CSV format, compatible with LibreOffice Calc for audit trails.
+Logs the file path, deletion date, and deletion time in a CSV format, compatible with LibreOffice Calc for audit trails.

 **Tests**